 Decentralized finance is behind cryptocurrency’s rapid interest and growth and is underpinned by blockchain technology.
 Although no Defi projects have been completed or trialed fully, the Portuguese authorities are interested in such developments and are looking keenly at what is happening in this field.
 As a member of the EC, major initiatives on Defi are most likely to come from EU-wide regulatory initiatives.

 As with many European countries, crypto has leveled the playing field for smaller countries.
 The global crypto economy has created new financial hubs and leading economies.
 Portugal officially recognizes digital currencies and, within EU legislation, has some autonomy to write favorable crypto legislation.
 Portugal is one of the most crypto-friendly countries anywhere – perhaps one reason why so many people, especially rich ones, retire there.

-In Portugal, the central bank requires the registering of bodies that wish to act as virtual asset service providers (VASPs).
+In Portugal, the central bank requires registering bodies that wish to act as virtual asset service providers (VASPs).
 The bank requires that they comply with legal and regulatory provisions on the prevention of money laundering and terrorist financing (AML/CFT).
 Improved security for your crypto assets inevitably means increased legislation and regulation.
 However, security is largely a question of doing your homework.
-If you lose your keys or get hacked, your most likely form of compensation is through any insurance that your exchange offers on your holdings.
-Remember that all exchanges have their own levels of security, advantages and disadvantages, so you need to find the service that satisfies your needs best.
+If you lose your keys or get hacked, your most likely compensation is through any insurance your exchange offers on your holdings.
+Remember that all exchanges have their own levels of security, advantages, and disadvantages, so you need to find the best service that satisfies your needs.